 Don’t save for retirement

-So there’s a reason that the “grow your income” section was first, and quite long: you can’t retire.
+So there’s a reason the “grow your income” section was first, and quite long: you can’t retire.
 Not when you’re making poverty wages.
 Anyone who tells you otherwise should be viewed with suspicion, as they likely don’t understand what it means to truly be poor.

-You knew this, though, right?
+You knew this though, right?
 Because you’re probably not doing it.
-One in three Americans have absolutely nothing saved for retirement, and people earning $15K or $24K a year are extremely likely to be captured by this statistic.
+One in three Americans have absolutely nothing saved for retirement.
+And people earning $15K or $24K a year are extremely likely to be captured by this statistic.

 When I was making $18K, I pinched pennies every way I could to start a 401(k) because I was told it was The Right Thing To Do.
 It took me two and a half years to put $500 away.

 In retrospect, it was a terrible investment.
 The amount of money was so pitifully small that even in totally bananas bull-markets it could only grow by a few dollars per year.
 Meanwhile, I was losing far more than that each month to student loan interest payments.
-That $500 would’ve been much more wisely investing into getting me out of debt.
+That $500 would’ve been much more wisely investing in getting me out of debt.